oddbird/oddsite/content/2017/03/16/serializing-things.rst

 keeping in mind.

-But what if I need something that's not a model?
+But What If I Need Something That's Not a Model?
 ------------------------------------------------

-Perhaps you have business-logic class instances which are never stored in the database.[#]_ If you can't, won't, or don't want to use the DB as a persistent store for your data, which you then inflate into a full object, there are some other ways to pass objects through the task-broker bottleneck.
+Perhaps you have business-logic class instances which are never stored in the database [#]_.
+If you can't, won't, or don't want to use the DB as a persistent store for your data – which you then inflate into a full object – there are other ways to pass objects through the task-broker bottleneck.

 They all boil down to separating the primitive data from the methods and logic.
 Think of it like passing the *record* or *struct* through, not the whole class.